Sulawesi harpy fruit bat

 The Sulawesi harpy fruit bat (Harpyionycteris celebensis) is a species of megabat in the family Pteropodidae.
 It is endemic to Indonesia where it is found in Sulawesi and in Soloi on Buton island.

+The Sulawesi harpy fruit bat is frugivorous and lives around high quality forest habitats with heightened elevation.
+Documents of specimens being in cocoa plantations have been recorded.
+Currently, how this species roosts is unknown even with captured specimens.